Towards Sharp Analysis for Distributed Learning with Random Features: Experiments

-We study the empirical performance of \texttt{KRR-DC-RF} algorithm on random sampled $2.5\times10^5$ data points on binary classification datasets covtype \footnote{https://archive.ics.uci.edu/ml/datasets/covertype} and SUSY \footnote{https://archive.ics.uci.edu/ml/datasets/susy} and HIGGS \footnote{https://archive.ics.uci.edu/ml/datasets/higgs}, where $\sqrt{N}=500$.
-We use random Fourier features to approximate Gaussian kernel $K(\mathbf{x}, \mathbf{x}') = \exp^{-{\|\mathbf{x} - \mathbf{x}'\|^2}/{2\sigma^2}}$ \cite{rahimi2007random}.
-Random fourier features are in the form $\psi(\mathbf{x}, \omega) = \cos(\omega^T\mathbf{x} + b)$, where $\omega$ is drawn from the normal distribution and $b$ is drawn from uniform distribution $[0, 2\pi]$.
-In the following experiments, we tune parameters $\sigma$ and $\lambda$ by 10-folds cross-validation for every dataset and report average over 10 repetitions of the algorithm.
+As listed in Table \ref{tab.dataset}, we study the empirical performance of \texttt{DKRR-RF} algorithm on three large-scale binary classification datasets, including covtype \footnote{https://archive.ics.uci.edu/ml/datasets/covertype} and SUSY \footnote{https://archive.ics.uci.edu/ml/datasets/susy} and HIGGS \footnote{https://archive.ics.uci.edu/ml/datasets/higgs}.
+For the sake of comparison, we random sampled $N = 2.5\times10^5$ data points as the training data and $5 \times 10^4$ data points as the test data.
+We use random Fourier features \cite{rahimi2007random} to approximate Gaussian kernel $K(\xx, \xx') = \exp(-{\|\xx - \xx'\|^2}/{2\sigma^2})$.
+Random Fourier features are in the form $\psi(\xx, \omega) = \cos(\omega^T\xx + b)$, where $\omega$ is drawn from the corresponding Gaussian distribution and $b$ is drawn from uniform distribution $[0, 2\pi]$.
+In the following experiments, we tune parameters $\sigma$ and $\lambda$ via $5$-folds cross-validation over grids of $2^{\{-5, -4.5, \cdots, 5\}}$ and $2^{\{-7, -6, \cdots, 3\}}$ respectively for each dataset, and report average errors over 10 repetitions.

-Firstly, we explore how the number of partitions affect accuracy and training time of the algorithm.
-We use $\sqrt{N}$ random features and vary the number of partitions among $\{1, 50 \times \{1, 2, \cdots, 60\}\}$.
-Results in the left of Figures \ref{figure.exp1.covtype}, \ref{figure.exp1.SUSY} and \ref{figure.exp1.HIGGS} show that \texttt{KRR-DC-RF} can dramatically reduce training time but also not loss too much accuracy.
-Then, we study empirical performance in terms of different numbers of random features. esults in the right of Figures \ref{figure.exp1.SUSY}, \ref{figure.exp1.covtype} and \ref{figure.exp1.HIGGS} show that $\sqrt{N}$ random features provide favorable accuracy with high efficiency, which coincides to our analysis.